Imperial Japanese Army

 The was the principal ground force of the Empire of Japan from 1871 to 1945.
-It played a central role in Japan’s rapid modernization during the Meiji period, fought in numerous conflicts including the First Sino-Japanese War, the Russo-Japanese War, World War I, the Second Sino-Japanese War, and World War II, and became a dominant force in Japanese politics.
-Initially formed from domain armies after the Meiji Restoration, it evolved into a powerful modern military influenced by French and German models.
-The IJA was responsible for several overseas military campaigns, including the invasion of Manchuria, involvement in the Boxer Rebellion, and fighting across the Asia-Pacific during the Pacific War.
-Notorious for committing widespread war crimes, the army was dissolved after Japan's surrender in 1945, and its functions were succeeded by the Japan Ground Self-Defense Force.
+It played a central role in Japan's rapid modernization during the Meiji period, fought in numerous conflicts including the First Sino-Japanese War, the Russo-Japanese War, World War I, the Second Sino-Japanese War, and World War II, and became a dominant force in Japanese politics.
+Initially formed from samurai domain armies that overthrew the Tokugawa Shogunate, it evolved after the Meiji Restoration into a powerful modern military influenced by French and German models, supported by its own air arm, the Imperial Japanese Army Air Service.

+The IJA was responsible for several successful overseas military campaigns that resulted in the imperialist expansion of the Japanese Empire, including the First Sino-Japanese War, the invasion of Taiwan, the Russo-Japanese War, the seizure of German territories in Asia in World War I and the invasion of Manchuria.
+By the 1930s, the Army and Navy had largely subordinated the civilian government and controlled Japan.
+In the Second Sino-Japanese War, the IJA invaded and occupied the most populous parts of China proper, but fought to a stalemate as its lines of communication stretched deep into the Chinese interior.
+In the Pacific War, it initially achieved great success capturing vast swathes of territory across the Asia-Pacific, before being pushed back by island-hopping Allied offensives that reached the frontiers of Japan and enabled the large-scale bombing and blockade of Japan.

+Notorious for committing widespread war crimes, including mass murder, mass rape and forced labour, the army was dissolved after Japan's surrender in 1945.
+The Japan Ground Self-Defense Force succeeded it as Japan's ground warfare service.

 History

 Origins (1868–1871)

 In the mid-19th century, Japan had no unified national army and the country was made up of feudal domains (han) with the Tokugawa shogunate (bakufu) in overall control, which had ruled Japan since 1603.
 The bakufu army, although a large force, was only one among others, and bakufu efforts to control the nation depended upon the cooperation of its vassals' armies.
 The opening of the country after two centuries of seclusion subsequently led to the Meiji Restoration and the Boshin War in 1868.
 The domains of Satsuma and Chōshū came to dominate the coalition against the shogunate.